Japan and its policymakers search for light at end of COVID-19 tunnel | The Japan Times

 It is on the panel’s third criteria, however, where Japan could be seen as failing.

 Tokyo has been struggling to secure beds for COVID-19 patients, and hospitals have been operating at or beyond capacity for nearly a month.
-At the beginning of April, the Tokyo Metropolitan Government began transporting patients with mild or no symptoms of the disease caused by the virus directly to empty hotels to lighten the burden on medical facilities.
+At the beginning of April, the Tokyo Metropolitan Government began transporting patients with mild or no symptoms of the disease caused by the virus directly to empty hotels to lighten the burden.

 In-hospital infections are also causing difficulties.